Porges/programming-history/topics/gc.md

 #### PHP

 PHP ≥ 5.3 (2009) uses a hybrid reference-counted/GC approach.
-Most objects are destroyed due to going out of scope, and have their destructors (`__destruct`) invoked at that point.
+Most objects are destroyed due to going out of scope, and have their destructors (methods named `__destruct`) invoked at that point.
 Destructors are called in dependency order unless the program is shutting down, in which case the order is undefined.

 Objects that are caught in a reference cycle are periodically collected by GC.
 It is not specified what happens to destructors in this case.